Lucas Paquetá: Under-23

 When he was 18, Paquetá was called to practice with the Brazil U23 team in preparation for the 2016 Summer Olympics.
 Coach Rogério Micale called some younger players born in 1997 and 1998, including Lucas, to participate in group training in hopes of them eventually competing in the 2020 Summer Olympics in Tokyo.

 He received his first official call-up to the under-23 team in March 2020.

 Senior team

+Early senior career

-In 2018, he was selected to be one of the twelve alternatives for the Brazil national team by coach Tite for the 2018 FIFA World Cup in Russia.
-Of the 35 players on the 23-man roster and provisional roster, Lucas was the youngest.
+In 2018, Paquetá was selected to be one of the twelve alternatives for the Brazil national team by coach Tite for the 2018 FIFA World Cup in Russia.
+Of the 35 players on the 23-man roster and provisional roster, Paquetá was the youngest.

 On 17 August 2018, Paquetá was called for the first time for the Brazil national team by manager Tite to play in friendly matches against United States and El Salvador in September.
-On 7 September, he made his debut with the national team, coming off the bench to replace Philippe Coutinho in the 71st minute during a friendly match against the United States.
+On 7 September, he debuted as a substitute to replace Philippe Coutinho in the 71st minute during a friendly match against the United States.
 On 23 March 2019, he scored his first goal in a 1–1 friendly draw against Panama, wearing Brazil's iconic No. 10 shirt.
 In May 2019, he was included in Brazil's 23-man squad for the 2019 Copa América.